Shades of green: Moss green

-Moss green is a tone of green that resembles moss.
+Moss is a tone of green that resembles green moss.

 The first recorded use of moss green as a color name in English was in 1884.

 Mint green

 Mint green is a pale tint of green that resembles the color of mint green pigment, and was a popular color in the 1990s.

 Myrtle

 Myrtle is a dark green shade that resembles the color of Myrtus leaves.

 Olive

 Olive is a dark yellowish-green color, like that of unripe or green olives.

 As a color word in the English language, it appears in late Middle English.
 Shaded toward brown, it becomes olive drab.

 Pine green

-Pine green is a rich shade of spring green that resembles the color of pine trees.
-It is an official Crayola color (since 1903).

 Pine green is a rich dark shade of cyan that resembles the color of pine trees.
 It is an official Crayola color (since 1903) that is this exact shade in the Crayola crayon, but in the markers, it is known as crocodile green.

 The color pine green is a representation of the average color of the leaves of the trees of a coniferous forest.
 The color pine green was originally known as pine tree.
-The first recorded use of pine tree as a color name in English was in 1923.

 The first recorded use of pine tree as a color name in English was in 1923.